 The World Thai Boxing Association (WTBA) is the oldest and largest Muay Thai organization in the World which was founded by Ajarn Surachai “Chai” Sirisute in 1968.
 When it comes to the governing body of Kickboxing across the globe, The World Association of Kickboxing Organizations takes the front.
 It was founded in 1976.

 Muay Thai is based on timing and it relies on quick and powerful counters.
-Kickboxing, on the other hand, is boxing based that requires active hands, movements and volume combos.
+Kickboxing, on the other hand, is boxing based requires active hands, movements, and volume combos.
 Thai boxers can make use of eight limbs to strike and do damage with punches, kicks, knees, and elbows.
 When it comes to kickboxing, kickboxers can only use four limbs to strike with kicks and punches.

 One more crucial factor that sets Muay Thai apart from Kickboxing is the frequent use of clinch work and usage of knees and elbows.
 Both the fighters have different footwork too as Thai Boxers are more patient, flat-footed, and tend to keep their head in the centerline.
 While on the other hand, Kickboxers put a lot of emphasis on footwork and head movement.
 This also enables them to easily shift to boxing and vice versa.